byte2pixel/serilog-sinks-file-encrypt/resources/nuget/Serilog.Sinks.File.Encrypt.Cli.md

 A command-line tool for managing RSA key pairs and decrypting log files created by the [Serilog.Sinks.File.Encrypt](https://www.nuget.org/packages/Serilog.Sinks.File.Encrypt#readme-body-tab) package.

+> [!Note]
+> :construction: **Early release Software** :construction:
+> This Cli is newly released.
+Commands and options may change in future versions.
+Please report any issues you encounter or suggestions for improvement.

 ## Installation

 Install the tool globally using the .NET CLI: